VaheStepanyan100/capstone-project-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my team
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) the author of the original design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>